eagauss/cypress/README.md

 Page files are located in `cypress/support/page_objects` folder

-Date files are located in  `cypress/fixtures` folder
+Data files are located in  `cypress/fixtures` folder